Instant deck.

-We used the Dek-Block pier system, and it was really simple.
-The site lets you enter the size of your deck, and spits out a supply list and instruction sheets.
+We used a deck block pier system from Lowe’s, and it was really simple.
 Pretty amazing.
 The hardest part was getting everything level since our garden slopes from side to side, but even that wasn’t so bad once we had a system going.
 The total cost was just around $300 for an 8×8 deck, including the screws and the stain.
+(FYI, here’s an online calculator that can help you figure out how many deck blocks you need!)

 Actually, now that I think about it, the hardest part is TODAY—my arms feel like they’re going to detach themselves from my body.
 I had a difficult time getting out of bed this morning.
 Strong and in shape I am decidedly NOT.